Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Calculate common survey data quality indicators for multi-item scales and matrix questions.
 Currently supports the calculation of response style indicators and response distribution indicators.
 For an overview on response quality indicators see Bhaktha N, Henning S, Clemens L (2024).
 'Characterizing response quality in surveys with multi-item scales: A unified framework' < https://osf.io/9gs67/>.

-kappaGold — by Matthias Kuhn, 10 months ago
+kappaGold — by Matthias Kuhn, a year ago

 Agreement of Nominal Scale Raters (with a Gold Standard)